mintlu8/berdicles/README.md

 * Particles as emitters.
 * Mesh based particle trails.
 * Particle events that spawns other particles.
+* Multiple renders from the same simulation result via `ParticleRef`.
 * Billboard particles.

 Non-features